USD/CAD analysis: Decline likely to continue

 USD/CAD

-During the first half of Tuesday's trading session, the US Dollar surged by 64 pips or 0.51% against the Canadian Dollar.
-Though, the currency pair erased the earlier gains at the end of the day.
+The US Dollar has declined by 80 pips or 0.63% against the Canadian Dollar since last Friday.
+The currency pair breached the support level at 1.2487 during the London session on Monday.

-As for the near future, the USD/CAD exchange rate could continue to edge lower.
-Bearish traders are likely to target the 1.2500 level during the following trading session.
+Given that the exchange rate has breached the 1.2487 area, bearish traders are likely to continue to pressure the USD/CAD pair lower during the following trading session.

-Nevertheless, the currency exchange rate could find support at the 1.220 area within this session.
+However, a support level at 1.2445 could provide support for the currency exchange rate within this session.

 This overview can be used only for informational purposes.
 Dukascopy SA is not responsible for any losses arising from any investment based on any recommendation, forecast or other information herein contained.